 Where do we get to sleep in the museum?

 Groups will sleep in one of our three diorama halls (Dinosaur Hall, North American Hall and African

 and Asian Hall).
 When groups check in they will be informed of their sleeping area (hall).
 Groups cannot reserve a hall in advance.
 VIP (Very Important Paleontologist) tickets can be purchased in advance and guarantee a sleeping spot under our T. rex.

 What type of sleeping gear can I bring?

 You may bring sleeping bags, sleeping mats and twin air mattresses (no queen- or king‐size, please).
 Battery- or foot-operated pumps are recommended as we are unable to guarantee sleeping space near an outlet due to safety requirements.
+Please test your air mattress and pumps before arrival.
+Cots are not permitted.
 Because each hall sleeps around 100 people, we have to be able to accommodate everyone and may ask participants to limit how much sleep gear they are bringing.

 What else should I bring?

 We recommend bringing comfortable clothes with several layers to sleep in as the temperature may adjust through the night.
 Shoes are required when moving around the museum, so you may consider bringing slip-ons for a late-night restroom visit.
 Reusable water bottles and coffee mugs are encouraged.
 Headphones are required if you need to use your phone after lights out.
 While the museum does not get totally dark, we also recommend bringing a small flashlight.